GEO marketing: the natural evolution of SEO

 This requires a different approach to keyword research and structured data implementation.

-With 71% of consumers preferring voice search over text, natural language becomes crucial.
+As more and more people search with conversational, natural-language questions, optimising for that way of searching becomes crucial.
 Voice search optimisation is no longer optional, but a necessity for modern businesses.

 3. Multimodal optimisation